Lesmahagow F.C.: Lesmahagow Junior Football Club

 Between August 1930 and March 1932, the club played their home games at Woodhead.
 Since then, they have played at their current home of Craighead Park.

 During 1930, the site of what is now Craighead Park had been identified as a potential location for a new football ground.
 The field was owned by Mr. Tom Walker of Craighead Mill and was subsequently leased from him.
 However, it presented a few challenges as far as a football pitch was concerned.

 Firstly, the Galrig Burn, after coming under Carlisle Road, dropped quickly to the field, splitting it in two.
 To provide an area large enough for a pitch, the burn had to be diverted to the west side of the field.
 To the east side stood a hill of sand, known as Foxy Knowe.
 When a new channel for the burn was excavated, sand from here was used to fill in the old channel and to level the ground.
 To bring the sand down, a corrugated iron chute constructed and the sand shovelled into this.

 Secondly, the village coup was at Craighead.
 At first, it was only at the main entrance to the field but gradually it was built right round the south and east sides.
-Those building Craighead Park found that as the coup gradually spread round the field, the slope was ideal for building a terracing.
+The local men who were volunteering to build Craighead Park found that as the coup gradually spread round the field, the slope was ideal for building a terracing.
 To create the terracing, many hours were spent bringing in large stones, Milton Primary was fairly new and a lot of left over stones were moved to Craighead as the first part of the terracing took shape.

 Various other items would also ‘appear’ at the field; iron gates and posts arrived mysteriously, supports for the newly channelled burn were suddenly lying at the field.
 For materials that had to be bought, a few donations came in and fund raising events took place.
 In November 1930, a gramophone concert in the Jubilee Hall raised £8-0-1.
 In April 1931, a bazaar raised £56-11-4.
 By this time, it was confidently being predicted the field would be ready for the start of the next season.